 Also use it in YouTube playlist titles and in “Click to tweet” reminders.

-Include it in your Amazon book description and your Author Central profile.
+Include the fact that you’re an author expert in your Amazon book description and your Author Central profile.
 When you write book reviews, follow this example: “As an expert in identity theft, I was impressed with the author’s clear explanation of….”

 The media seek experts to interview.
 So don’t be shy about asking them to refer to you as a “[fill in the blank] expert.”

-The Rev. Misty Tyme mentions it when she asks visitors to join her email list and receive free tips.
+The Rev. Misty Tyme mentions her author expertise when she asks visitors to join her email list and receive free tips.

 It gives your testimonials added weight.